 Home > Be Healthy > Health Library > Trochanteric Bursitis

 Bursitis is an inflammation of the small sacs of fluid (bursae) that cushion and lubricate the areas between tendons and bones.

-bursa is a large sac separating the greater trochanter of the hip and the muscles and tendons of the thighs and buttock.
+The trochanteric bursa is a large sac separating the greater trochanter of the hip and the muscles and tendons of the thighs and buttock.

 Bursitis can affect many of the bursae around the hip, but trochanteric bursitis is the most common.
 Trochanteric bursitis occurs more often in middle-aged or elderly women than in men or younger people.

 Trochanteric bursitis may occur together with disc disease of the low back or arthritis of the hip.
 It also may develop at the site of a previous hip surgery or occur along with iliotibial band syndrome.
 Conditions such as gout may also increase the risk for bursitis.